pingcap/docs-cn/how-to/deploy/orchestrated/ansible.md

 If you have questions regarding which version to use, email to info@pingcap.com for more information or [file an issue](https://github.com/pingcap/tidb-ansible/issues/new).

-## Step 4: Install Ansible and its dependencies on the Control Machine
+## Step 4: Install TiDB Ansible and its dependencies on the Control Machine

 Make sure you have logged in to the Control Machine using the `tidb` user account.

 It is required to use `pip` to install Ansible and its dependencies, otherwise a compatibility issue occurs.
 Currently, the release-2.0, release-2.1, release-3.1, and master branches of TiDB Ansible are compatible with Ansible 2.4 ~ 2.7.11 (2.4 ≤ Ansible ≤ 2.7.11).

-1. Install Ansible and the dependencies on the Control Machine:
+1. Install TiDB Ansible and the dependencies on the Control Machine:

     {{< copyable "shell-regular" >}}